 A mezzanine loan is money that is lent after the first ranking mortgagee, such as a bank, will not loan further funds for a project.
 While the interest rates on the mezzanine loans were high, they were typically secured by a second ranking mortgage, increasing the risk of default.
 Wickham Securities went into liquidation in February 2013, with PPB Advisory appointed as liquidator.
 More than 300 self-funded retirees were left about $27 million out of pocket, many of whom lost their life savings.

-The class action
+About the class action

-In order to try and recoup the millions of dollars lost, in July this year Shine Lawyers’ clients and self-funded retirees, Graeme and Marion Clarke (the lead Plaintiffs) commenced a class action against Sandhurst Trustees Limited (Sandhurst) in the Federal Court of Australia on behalf of a group of people who held notes issued by Wickham Securities(the Group Members).
+In order to try and recoup the millions of dollars lost, in July 2015 Shine Lawyers’ clients and self-funded retirees, Graeme and Marion Clarke (the lead Plaintiffs) commenced a class action against Sandhurst Trustees Limited (Sandhurst) in the Federal Court of Australia on behalf of a group of people who held notes issued by Wickham Securities(the Group Members).

 Sandhurst's alleged conduct